 PURPOSE

-This Member Services Committee is responsible for overseeing and facilitating the development and delivery mechanisms of services to members of the Society, including awards and scholarships that are to be periodically awarded to members.
+This Member Services Committee is responsible for overseeing and facilitating the development and delivery mechanisms of services to members of the Society, including local Chapters and Special Interest Groups (SIGs), awards and scholarships - .
 This committee shall be a formal channel of communication between the Society and its Chapters, facilitating connectedness and the sharing of ideas.
+The MSC also assists ARMS in the creation of an internationally-connected community of members.

 SCOPE AND RESPONSIBILITIES

-To oversee the development, promotion and implementation of opportunities and resources to serve the needs of the Society’s Australasian and Singaporean members including sourcing these from, and liaising with, local and international sister societies.
+To oversee the development, promotion and implementation of opportunities and resources to serve the needs of the Society’s Australasian and Singaporean members

-To share knowledge between chapters through discussion of ideas and Chapter activities to identify those that could benefit all members of the Society.
+To share knowledge between Chapters through discussion of ideas, SIG and Chapter activities to identify those that could benefit all members of the Society.

 To create an internationally-connected community of members.

-To oversee the administration of the Society’s awards and scholarships schemesTo work with the Education and Professional Development Committee to develop and oversee the delivery of appropriate professional development opportunities at the Chapter level.
+To oversee the administration of the Society’s awards and scholarships schemes through the Chapters.

+To work with the Education and Professional Development Committee to develop and oversee the delivery of appropriate professional development opportunities.

 To provide quarterly reports to the Board pertaining to (i) the activities of the committee and (ii) education and professional development activities, and other reports as requested by the Board.